LukeShortCloud/rootpages/src/openstack/openstack-ansible.rst

 By default, OpenStack-Ansible will generate the ceph.conf configuration file by connecting to the Ceph monitor hosts and obtaining the information from there.
-Extra configuration options can be specified or overriden using the "ceph\_extra"confs" dictionary.
+Extra configuration options can be specified or overridden using the "ceph\_extra"confs" dictionary.

 .. code-block:: yaml